 The user can preview the layout and print the contents of the RichTextEdit control.
-In preview mode, users see a view of the document reduced so that it fits inside the control.
-If the control is small, the preview is tiny.
+In print preview mode, users see a view of the document reduced so that it fits inside the control.
+However, you must set the print margins and page size before you display the control in print preview mode.

-There are two ways to enter preview mode:
+There are two ways to enter print preview mode:

-- The user can press CTRL+F2 to switch between editing and preview mode - You can call the Preview function in a script:
+- The user can press CTRL+F2 to switch between editing and print preview mode - You can call the Preview function in a script:

-rte_1.Preview(TRUE)
+'''

+rte 1.Preview(TRUE)

+'''